hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 <!--StartFragment-->

-Export the API client details based on what was noted down in section 1.2.1.
+Export the API client details based on what was noted down.

 <!--EndFragment-->